winglang/docsite/blog/2023-02-08-preflight-vs-inflight.md

 configuration of a resource differs from the desired configuration).
 * You can estimate the cost of your workload based on the list of resources using tools like [infracost](https://www.infracost.io).
-* It's more straightforward to clean up / spin down your application -- all of the resources you need to delete are listed in the file.
+* It's more straightforward to clean up / spin down your application, since all of the resources in your app are tracked in the file.

 When resources are created, updated, and deleted dynamically as part of an application's data path, we lose many of these benefits.
 I’ve heard of many